The best 24-70mm lenses in 2023

 One of the main features that makes this lens stand out over several of the other options on this list is the inclusion of image stabilization.
 It offers five stops of stabilization, allowing you to use slower shutter speeds and still get sharp results.
 The fixed f/2.8 maximum aperture also helps in low-light conditions.

 Though it’s no macro lens, it can focus as close as 8.27 inches with a 1:3 macro ratio.
 And it’s a sharp lens, especially when paired with a high-resolution camera.
 Unfortunately, the control ring can’t be de-clicked unless you send it to Canon for a $79.99 service.
-That’s pretty unfortunate for videographers.
+That’s unfortunate for videographers.
 But that control ring is programmable, so you can set it to whatever makes the most sense for your style.

 Best budget Canon: Sigma 24-70mm f/2.8 DG OS HSM Art